awestlake87/helix/README.md

-# metac
+# Helix
-Compiler for Meta Programming Language
+Interpreter for the Helix Programming Language